binipringle/intro-to-dh/documentation.md

 # Preparing student laptops for using Intro to DH

 Although the technical skills sessions should work on most operating systems such as Windows and Mac OS, they have been adapted to be used on Ubuntu, the free open source operating system.
-Ubuntu therefore needs to be installed on all student and instructor laptops.
-When you install Ubuntu on a laptop you will erase the operating system that was there before.
+Ubuntu therefore needs to be installed on all student and instructor laptops. **When you install Ubuntu on a laptop you will erase the operating system that was there before**.
 When you are ready to set up student laptops, installing Ubuntu is the first thing you should do.

 # Installing Ubuntu

 To install Ubuntu, follow this [easy tutorial](https://ubuntu.com/tutorials/tutorial-install-ubuntu-desktop#1-overview) to replace the current operating system with Ubuntu.
-In step 5, choose **normal installation**.
-In step 6, choose **Erase disk and install Ubuntu**.
+In **step 5**, choose **normal installation**.
+In **step 6**, choose **Erase disk and install Ubuntu**.
 You will need a USB stick.

 ---